Downsize To An Accessible Eco Home

 We can’t predict how our mobility will change as we get older but we can make provision for reduced mobility in design.
 Every house has a large parking space near the door with a well lit level path to the low threshold front door, in case wheelchair use is needed.
 Internally all doors are wide enough for wheelchair use and power and light switches set at the right height for easy access.
 The stairs are not too steep and there is space to fit a lift that is large enough for a wheelchair in the future.

 The designs will meet the Lifetime Homes standard which is an excellent guide detailing how to stay in your own home for as long as possible.

-The project is in mid west Kent and We are consulting with the local planning authority at present.
-We hope that building will start in 2021.
+The project is in mid west Kent and we will be making a full planning application soon and hope that building will start in 2021.